19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Avian.md

 # Examples

-Most birdfolk and fairy type creatures would count as avian.
+Most bird folk and fairy type creatures would count as avian.